Heritage Whisper

 Why This Feels Hard

-Let's acknowledge it: this is emotionally complicated.
+This is emotionally complicated.

 Recording your parent's stories means confronting their mortality.
 It means admitting that someday these recordings will be all you have left.
 That's a lot to process.